NEXT RETREAT

 IN 2026

 Your future self will be so grateful you got in on this one.
-Full week of surfing and yoga, come for the golden glow, leave with the reminder that play, health and connection are the real luxuries.
+Full week of surfing and yoga, come for the stoke, leave with the reminder that play, health and connection are the real luxuries.

 Swap the cold north for warm waters and perfect waves.
-This is our classic Surf & Yoga Retreat with a bit of a New Year’s twist.
-Expect transformation and new beginnings, with a sprinkle of celebration and New Year festivities, local lowkey Lobitos-style.
+Expect transformation and new beginnings, with a sprinkle of celebration leading into the holiday season!

 STAYING IN LOBITOS,